nbostech/wavelabs-client-api/README.md

 # WavelabsClientApi

-Welcome to "wavelabs_client_api" gem.
+Welcome to wavelabs client api gem.
 It is flexible wrapper to communicate with Wavelabs Server API.
 Using this library you can easily interact with Wavelabs Server API.
 This release supports User Registration Module:

   1. Sign Up
   2. Sign In
   3. Forgot Password
   4. Change Password
   5. Edit Profile
   6. Upload Profile Picture
-    7. Social Sign Up(Login with facebook, github ..etc)
+  7. Social Networks(Login with facebook, github ..etc)

 This library is used to send requests to Wavelabs Server API and get response.
-Following are the run time dependencies

-    1. ruby-2.2.3
-    2. activemodel-4.2.4
-    3. httmultiparty-0.3.16

-There is an example rails application in github https://github.com/nbostech/wavelabs-rails-client-api.
+There is an example rails application in [github](https://github.com/nbostech/wavelabs-rails-client-api).
 You can clone and use that application.

-Live example is available on heroku https://wavelabs-rails-client-api.herokuapp.com
+Live example is available on [heroku](https://wavelabs-rails-client-api.herokuapp.com)

 This gem contains two main modules under /lib directory